ubports/docs.ubports.com/contribute/bugreporting.rst

 Bug reporting
 =============

-This page contains information to help you help us reporting an actionable bug for Ubuntu Touch.
+This page contains information to help you help us by reporting an actionable bug for Ubuntu Touch.
 It does NOT contain information on reporting bugs in apps, most of the time their entry in the OpenStore will specify where and how to do that.

 Get the latest Ubuntu Touch
 ---------------------------